Carl and Dorothy Bennett Center for Judaic Studies

 Particularly successful has been Ellen Umansky's Lunch and Learn series, an annual eight-week course that attracts more than 75 participants from the greater Fairfield/Bridgeport communities.
 The series tackles academically challenging themes, such as Textually Speaking: Modern Jewish Perspective on Judaism and Jewish Self-Identity; Jewish Visionaries; and Jewish Concepts of the Sacred.

 The Fairfield University campus community met in a sukkah for lunch, classes and reflection during the Jewish fall festival.
 Students Rachel Sperry '14, left, and Catherine Hughes, right, with Dr. Ellen Umansky, director of Fairfield University's Bennett Center for Judaic Studies.

 From the establishment and retention of the Chair in Judaic Studies to monthly Shabbat services and an annual service in remembrance of the Holocaust, Hebrew workshops open to the university community, and its comprehensive resources and outreach programs, the Carl and Dorothy Bennett Center for Judaic Studies has established a permanent and growing reputation in the Fairfield County community - reaching out to its 70,000 Jewish residents and neighbors effectively and prolifically - as well as to many others.
 Through the Center, Fairfield University continues to be committed to building a bridge of understanding between the Jewish and Jesuit traditions.

-KADIMA is Fairfield University's undergraduate Jewish cultural organization, headed by its President, Aidan Wildes (class of 2014).
+KADIMA is Fairfield University's undergraduate Jewish cultural organization, headed by co-presidents Aidan Wildes and Erin Sullivan (both Class of 2014).
 Dr. Ellen Umansky serves as the group's faculty advisor.